scala/scala-lang/_posts/2025-05-07-release-notes-3.7.0.md

   assert(query.issues.isEmpty)
 ```

-## Preview SIPs

-### Preview features
+## Preview features

-Scala 3.7 introduces the concept of `preview` features — fully implemented and SIP-approved, but potentially subject to small refinements.
+Scala 3.7 introduces the concept of `preview` features — fully implemented and SIP-approved, but potentially subject to small refinements before becoming stable.
-New Scala language features or standard library APIs are initially introduced as experimental, but once they become fully implemented and accepted by the [SIP](https://docs.scala-lang.org/sips/) these can become a `preview` feature.
+New Scala language features or standard library APIs are initially introduced as experimental, but once they become fully implemented and accepted by the [SIP](https://docs.scala-lang.org/sips/) these can become a "preview" feature.

-Preview language features and APIs are guaranteed to be standardized in some next Scala minor release, but allow the compiler team to introduce small, possibly binary incompatible, changes based on the community feedback.
+Preview language features and APIs are guaranteed to be standardized in some future Scala minor release, but allow the compiler team to introduce small, possibly binary incompatible, changes based on community feedback.
 These can be used by early adopters who can accept the possibility of binary compatibility breakage.
-For instance, preview features could be used in some internal tool or application.
+For instance, preview features could be used in an application or internal tool.
 On the other hand, preview features are discouraged in publicly available libraries.

-All preview features can be enabled using `-preview` flag passed to the compiler.
+All preview features can be enabled together using the new `-preview` compiler option.
 More information about preview features can be found in [preview definitions guide](https://docs.scala-lang.org/scala3/reference/preview/overview.html)

 ### [SIP-62: For comprehension improvements](https://docs.scala-lang.org/sips/better-fors.html)

-The first introduced preview feature is [SIP-62 - `Better Fors`](https://docs.scala-lang.org/sips/better-fors.html) originally introduced in Scala 3.6 as an experimental.
+The first preview feature is [SIP-62 - `Better Fors`](https://docs.scala-lang.org/sips/better-fors.html), originally added to Scala 3.6 as experimental.
-A major user-facing improvement introduced by this SIP is the ability to start a for-comprehension block with aliases.
+A major user-facing improvement introduced by this SIP is the ability to start a for-comprehension block with assignment (for example, `a = 1`).
-It also introduces changes to how your code is desugared by the compiler, leading to a more optimized code by removing some redundant calls.
+It also introduces changes to how some `for` comprehensions are desugared by the compiler, avoiding redundant calls, for better code.

 ```scala
 //> using options -preview